 What’s a Grievance?

 Grievances are formal complaints about contract violations.
 A grievance is defined in our contract as “a written complaint involving an alleged violation of a specific provision(s) of the Agreement and remedy sought…The primary purpose of this procedure is to secure, at the lowest level possible, equitable solutions to the grievance(s).”
 Some grievances are more common than you might think.
-If you find yourself concerned about any of these scenarios, contact the VP for Contract Enforcement and Negotiations at email@example.com.
+If you find yourself concerned about any of these scenarios, contact us at email@example.com.

 Common TA Grievances

 All newly appointed and re-appointed employees shall receive a letter of appointment that specifies: